 The implants are placed in the bone below the gum tissue.
 Like single tooth replacement, temporary abutments may be placed on the implants until the healing phase is complete.

 After healing, the abutments are attached to the implants.
-They will hold a custom-made bridge that the dental laboratory will mold and match to your existing teeth.
+They will hold a custom-made bridge that’s molded to match to your existing teeth.

 In the final step, the custom bridge is cemented onto the abutments.
 The teeth have been replaced without disturbing the healthy teeth next to them, and bone loss has been halted.